-- November/December – Some juniors may decide to register for and take the SAT, subject tests, and/or ACT exam.
+- November/December – Some juniors may decide to register for and take the SAT, SAT Subject Tests, and/or the ACT.

 - January – Recommended test date for the SAT

-- March and May – Possible test dates to register for the SAT I and SAT subject tests.
-The March test date usually falls during spring break so cannot be taken at Deerfield; register for a test site near home.
+- March – SAT test date.
+The March test date usually falls during spring break so it cannot be taken at Deerfield; register for a test site near home.

-Retake the SAT I, SAT subject tests, and ACT as needed.
+Retake the SAT, SAT subject tests, and ACT as needed.
 Early Decision/Early Action applicants can still take the October and November exams and have their scores available for colleges in the early round.